AdobeDocs/campaign.en/help/v7/production/using/database-performances.md

 >[!IMPORTANT]
 >
 >If the operation takes a long time and frees up a lot of space, this means that in-depth maintenance is necessary (index rebuilding, etc.).
-For more on this, refer to [this section](../../production/using/recommendations.md).
+For more on this, refer to .

 **Adobe Campaign process monitoring**

 Depending on Adobe Campaign installation settings, two tools can be used for platform monitoring:

 * The instance production page.
-For more on this, refer to [Manual monitoring](../../production/using/monitoring-processes.md#manual-monitoring).
+For more on this, refer to .
 * The *netreport* script.
-For more on this, refer to [Automatic monitoring via Adobe Campaign scripts](../../production/using/monitoring-processes.md#automatic-monitoring-via-adobe-campaign-scripts).
+For more on this, refer to .

 ## Specifics {#specifics}